mikehostetler/amplify/request/readme.md

 Cache the data using a pre-defined caching mechanism.

+	cache: {
+		type: string,
+		expires: number
+	}

+Cache the data using a pre-defined caching mechanism for the specified number of milliseconds.

 #### Persistent Client-side Cache

 You can also persist a cache if `amplify.store` has been loaded.
 You can specify `cache: "persist"` to cache in the default store or you can specify any of the specific stores available, e.g., `cache: "localStorage"`.
+You can also use the hash form listed above to store in a persistent cache with an expiration.

 ### Custom Cache